JinnbeamHH/JinnbeamHH/README.md

 - **Features:** Track workouts, monitor progress with interactive charts, and manage fitness goals.
 - **Technologies:** Built with React Native, Expo, Redux for state management, MySQL for data storage, and Chart.js for visualizing progress.
 - **Fun Fact:** It’s like having a personal trainer in your pocket—minus the yelling!

+### Some Datapipeline and Search Engine Trainings and Tests with Python